EomerGames/EomerGames/README.md

 **Good afternoon!
 I'm Eomer, @EomerGames.**

 I'm a hobbyist programmer.
 I've dabbled in C, C++, 6502 Assembly, and C# with Unity.
+More recently, I've been familiarising myself with Godot.

-I'm currently learning Godot, primarily with GDScript, although I'll also work with some C# in it in future.
+At present I'm working on Project Wyrdtide, a Godot game written primarily in GDScript but with some C# thrown into the mix.

-You can reach me on eomer.of.angeln@gmail.com
+You can reach me on eomer@eomer.co.uk

 <!---